Tensor Network Lattice Boltzmann Method for Data-Compressed Fluid Simulations: Introduction

-As an alternative, quantum-inspired compression approaches based on matrix product states (MPS) and the density matrix renormalization group (DMRG) have been introduced as a method for numerical approximation with inherent error control.
-DMRG~\cite{white_density_1992} and its MPS variants~\cite{schollwock_density-matrix_2011, oseledets_tensor-train_2011, orus_practical_2014} are a class of algorithms, originally developed for simulations of many-body quantum systems with small entanglement~\cite{vidal_entanglement_2007, Verstraete_TN_2008}.
-Gourianov et al.~\cite{gourianov_quantum-inspired_2022} have introduced an algorithm based on MPS decomposition and a DMRG-like approach to variationally solve the incompressible NSE, drawing an analogy between spatial correlations of quantum states under local Hamiltonians~\cite{eisert_area-laws_2010} and interscale correlations of turbulent flows.
-Several extensions have been developed since then.
+In computational fluid dynamics (CFD), the numerical solution to the Navier-Stokes equations (NSE) is key to dealing with engineering problems and for investigating physical phenomena.
+Complex flows involve a broad range of scales that need to be resolved directly or approximated.
+With direct numerical simulation (DNS) the computational mesh resolution is sufficiently high to resolve the smallest possible flow scales, independent of internal scale relations.
+DNS implies extreme computational effort, which can be reduced by multi-resolution strategies, but nevertheless requires the use of high-performance computing systems.
+Some of the classical strategies for DNS are gradient-based adaptive mesh refinement~\cite{berger_local_1989} and wavelet-based multiresolution algorithms~\cite{harten_multiresolution_1995,han_adaptive_2014,kaiser_multiresolution_2021,hoppe_parallel_2022}.
+Mesh-independent data compression methods have found new recent interest with the quantum-inspired introduction of matrix product states (MPS)~\cite{schollwock_density-matrix_2011, oseledets_tensor-train_2011, orus_practical_2014}, and the density matrix renormalization group (DMRG)~\cite{white_density_1992} for constituted state encodings with inherent error control.
+DMRG and its MPS variants belong to a class of algorithms, originally developed for simulations of many-body quantum systems with small entanglement~\cite{vidal_entanglement_2007, Verstraete_TN_2008}.
+Gourianov et al.~\cite{gourianov_quantum-inspired_2022} have introduced an algorithm based on MPS decomposition and a DMRG-like approach to solve a variational formulation of the incompressible NSE, drawing an analogy between spatial correlations of quantum states under local Hamiltonians~\cite{eisert_area-laws_2010} and interscale correlations of turbulent flows.
+Several extensions have since been published.
 Kiffner and Jaksch~\cite{kiffner_tensor_2023} introduced resting and moving wall boundary conditions and proposed a more explicit algorithm using a DMRG-like routine~\cite{oseledets_solution_2012} to solve the Poisson equation.
-Peddinti et al.~\cite{peddinti_quantum-inspired_2024} proposed solid boundaries inside the computational domain and efficient evaluation of solutions while using a similar DMRG-like solver for the Poisson equation.
+Peddinti et al.~\cite{peddinti_quantum-inspired_2024} proposed methods to treat immersed solid boundaries and for efficient evaluation of solutions while using a similar DMRG-like solver for the Poisson equation.
 An extension to curvilinear grids was proposed by van Hülst et al.~\cite{hulst_quantum-inspired_2025}, and an implementation for GPUs was proposed by Hölscher et al.~\cite{holscher_quantum-inspired_2025}.
-MPS-based approaches have so far been demonstrated primarily for turbulent flows in relatively simple geometries, leaving their applicability to complex domains largely unexplored.
+Moreover, Ghahremani and Babaee~\cite{ghahremani_cross_2024} utilized cross interpolation for high-dimensional dynamical systems.
+Thai Tran et al.~\cite{thai_tran_tensor_2026} developed an MPS-based\footnote{Thai Tran et al. use the term tensor train, which is another name for the same form of tensor decomposition.} isogeometric solver for large-scale 3D Poisson problems.
+MPS-based approaches have so far been developed primarily for data compression of turbulent flows in relatively simple geometries, leaving their applicability to complex domains and non-turbulent flows largely unexplored.